koadman/platypusfarm/darlinglab/mauve/user-guide/viewer.md

 | Quit Mauve | Ctrl + Q |
 | Show or hide LCB connecting lines | Shift + L |
 | Show or hide LCB outlines | q |

+Note: On Mac OS X the **Command** key must be used instead of the control key in the above keyboard shortcuts.

 #### Other Color Schemes